yashikaaaaaaa/HireGuard-AI-Recruitment-Fraud-Detection/README.md

 B.Tech — Computer Science & Engineering
 Data Science

-Built as a final end-to-end Data Science project demonstrating the integration of **Data Analysis, Natural Language Processing, Machine Learning, API Development and Frontend Engineering**.
+This project was developed as a final end-to-end Data Science project demonstrating the integration of **Data Analysis, NLP, Machine Learning, API Development, and Frontend Engineering**.

 ---

+# 📄 License

+This project is licensed under the **MIT License**.

+---

 ## ⭐ Support

-If you find HireGuard AI interesting, consider giving the repository a ⭐.
+If you find this project useful or interesting, consider giving the repository a ⭐.

 ---